yclas/guides/docs/Classifieds-add-icons-to-categoires.md

 ### Image icon

-1. If you’ve already created the categories, you need to go to  **Admin Panel > Categories**.
+1. If you’ve already created the categories, you need to go to  **Admin Panel -> Settings -> Categories**.
 There you can find the lists of the categories you have created.
 2. Click on the **category** iteself to edit or update it.
 3. Find the field **"Upload Category"** icon.
 4. Upload your icon (note: get your icon file ready in your preferred format with the recommended dimensions of 250px by 40px).
-5. Click  **Submit**
+5. Click  **Submit**.

 By doing this, you will have the image inserted next to the category, at the slider small box and the full sized image after clicking on the category.